 Our principle of pupil-centred learning, where our instructors work out the best way to teach pupils the skills and knowledge they need based on their strengths and weaknesses, hasn’t changed.
 And the goal has always been the same, to help put safe and confident drivers on the road.

-Since 2009 we have seen an increase in demand for automatic lessons and intensive courses, though weekly lessons in a manual car is still our core business.
+Since 2009 we have seen an increase in demand for automatic tuition and intensive courses, though weekly lessons in a manual car is still our core business.

 What are the best and most challenging parts of being a driving instructor and trainer?